 It wasn't easy, but we put together the state's all-time team.
 Keep in mind you won't find anyone born outside Georgia like UGA alumni Matthew Stafford, who was born in Tampa, Florida, but was raised in Dallas.
 And no Trevor Lawrence or Justin Fields.
 Sorry guys, you just haven't done enough professionally yet.

 Also, to keep this short and sweet, I've kept off offensive linemen and just listed the defense -- defensive backs, linebackers and defensive linemen -- without including an explanation.
 But don't you worry.
 I've done my research.
 So, who did I leave off?

 Best NFL Players From Georgia

 From the minute Cam Newton produced his Heisman moment at Auburn, he was destined for greatness.
 The three-time Pro Bowler who won the 2015 NFL MVP hails from Atlanta, where he played his football at Westlake High School.

 An offense with Cam Newton under center is immediately ready to score at will.
 The 6-foot-5 dual-threat player has thrown for more than 29,000 passing yards and carried the ball for another 4,800 rushing yards in his first nine seasons with the Carolina Panthers.

-He was outdueled by Peyton Manning and the Denver Broncos in Super Bowl 50, but don’t get it twisted: Cam Newton is 10 times the athlete Peyton is.
-This team is unstoppable with him at the helm of the offense.
+He was outdueled by Peyton Manning and the Denver Broncos in Super Bowl 50, but don't get it twisted: Cam Newton is 10 times the athlete Peyton is.
+This team is unstoppable with a prime Newton at the helm of the offense.

 RB: Jim Brown